fl101/awardfares-blog/_posts/2020-08-31-eurobonus-star-alliance-awards-partially-resumed.md

 - Currently it is not possible to book any Singapore Airlines awards using EuroBonus points.
 Singapore Airlines is currently not releasing any award space to partners.

-- Some airlines, like Thai, are currently only offerings awards for a shorter time period.
-For example, Thai is only available for up to 89 days in advance.
+- Some airlines are currently limiting the number of days in advance that awards can be booked.
+For example, Thai awards are currently only available up to 89 days in advance.
-- Thai currently available for up to 89 days in advance.

-- ANA is currently available up to 340 days in advance.

-##- Lufthansa is currently available until end of September.

-- United is currently available until end of February 2021.

-For more airlines see [Ultimate Guide to Award Release Dates](https://blog.awardfares.com/ultimate-guide-to-award-release-dates/).
+For more airlines and their normal release dates, see [Ultimate Guide to Award Release Dates](https://blog.awardfares.com/ultimate-guide-to-award-release-dates/).